 Without effective communication, achieving either of these things would be an uphill battle.
-Today’s customers—consumers or businesses—demand that you
+Today’s customers—consumers or businesses—demand that you help

 them reach their own goals.
 If you don’t make deep, personal connections when and where they are seeking help, you will miss out on revenue opportunities.

-understanding your audiences, their pains, how you can address them, where they consume information
+By understanding your audiences, their pains, how you can address them, where they consume information

 and anticipating what they’ll need next, your sales, marketing, product managers, engineers and buyers can all be more effective in their jobs.
 This will then translate to better experiences for customers and prospects, which should also mean revenue growth for your business.